 The conclusion he came to was that if general aviation is going to have a future, it is going to have to change—and in 2005 Tibbitts said he wrote a paper for NASA proposing eVTOLs as the future.
 Thus, he sees himself as one of the visionaries behind the current boom in interest.

-On September 17, 2020, ZEVA Aero announced a merger with Fab Lab LLC, gaining manufacturing assets including CNC machines, electronics lab equipment, computing resources, and carbon fiber printing capabilities.
+On September 17, 2020, Zeva Aero announced a merger with Fab Lab LLC, gaining manufacturing assets including CNC machines, electronics lab equipment, computing resources, and carbon fiber printing capabilities.
 Having taken over the leasehold of the acquired company's facility, ZEVA also gains the revenue from Fab Lab's existing manufacturing contracts.
+The company also says it has "sponsorship" arrangements with General Plastics, Microsoft Azure, DB Skimco, and Ansys.